 In Scotland, the team I worked with developed a TCO profile for an engine.

-At a very high level some large categories of cost included (but was not limited to): design, developing the RFP and selecting the supplier(s), manufacturing the engine, re-design issues, delivery and installation which included integration with other components, and maintenance over the life of the engine.
+At a very high level, some large categories of cost included (but were not limited to): design, developing the RFP and selecting the supplier(s), manufacturing the engine, re-design issues, delivery, and installation which included integration with other components, and maintenance over the life of the engine.

 By looking at the entire arc of costs for the typical life cycle for a manufactured item or the total cost to provide a service such as corporate real estate, customers and their providers can eliminate waste and cut costs across the entire spectrum of costs.

 Are you able to perform a TCO today?